-East Kent Colleges Group (EKC Group) is proud to announce its new Chief Executive Officer.
+East Kent Colleges Group (EKC Group) has welcomed its new Chief Executive Officer.

-After more than a decade in charge, Graham Razey OBE will be stepping down later this year.
+After more than a decade in charge, Graham Razey OBE stood down in April.

 Mr Razey joined the organisation in 2010 as the principal of what was then Thanet College in Broadstairs.